arexbold/TripleBondChallenge/README.md

 - **Win:** Defeat Red(???) in Mt Silver.
 This fight happens immediately after you beat the Champ at the Elite Four. **NO YOU DON'T GO TO KANTO**
 - **Lose:** If **any one** of your 3 dies, reset.

-### Start of Run
-- **Make sure you make a save file right before you pick your starter ball.
-This only needs to be done once every time you patch the game with a new update.**
-- Choose a ball direction before you look at the starter Pokemon.
-You must pick that one.
-- You can only catch one mon from each route via the 3 halls or starting town.
-- You are not allowed to fight these mons to see their moves.
-You can only catch.
-(Move scouting is part of a mid-run reward.
-See Bug Catching Contest.)
-- There's a hidden item on the lightpost after you beat the rival.
-- After you beat the Rival, you can catch one mon from Route 31, Dark Cave, Ruins of Alph, and Route 32.
-These are to help you further fine tune your team.
-  - Remember: You can only take 3 to battle.
-I recommend catching everything and then forming a team before fighting the other trainers before Sprout Tower.

 ### Extra Catching Rules
 - You are not allowed to use Headbutt to get more mons.
-- If you catch a mon with a banned ability, you're free to catch the same mon again if it has a second ability.
-  - You can decide to catch a different mon on that route if it only has a banned ability.

 ### Important features you need to know:
 - Press Select to cycle the tracker view between your Pokemon in party.